← back to Home

 Wire Wheels

-The old "rostyle" wheels have now been swapped out for more "classic" wire wheels.
-This was done using the MGBHive conversion kit.
-Wire Wheels The theory is to replace the wheel hubs, removing the four-stud pattern bolt ons with the splined-and-threaded shaft needed for wire wheels.
+The theory is to replace the wheel hubs, removing the four-stud pattern bolt ons with the splined-and-threaded shaft needed for wire wheels.
 The kit includes all you need to do this, including new bearing kits for the front.

 Rear Wheels